Nexmo/nexmo-developer/_api/application.md

 #### Parameters

-The following table shows the parameters you use to create a new application:
+The following table shows the parameters you use to create a new voice application:

 Parameter | Description | Required
 -- | -- | -- | --